 Founder and CEO

 For more than 20 years, Madeleine has worked with public and nonprofit organizations and national foundations on strategy, program development and assessment, most recently with a focus on social impact networks.
-Over the last decade, she has contributed to the design, implementation and evaluation of a wide range of network initiatives in the U.S., including network organizing to support policies that benefit rural people and places, cross sector initiatives to promote immigrant integration, regional collaborations to end homelessness, and network efforts to increase place-based civic engagement She is the author with Peter Plastrik of Net Gains: A Handbook for Network Builders Seeking Social Change (2006), considered one of the top publications on the topic and the recently published Connecting to Change the World: Harnessing the Power of Networks for Social Impact (2014).
-A native of Quebec, Canada, Madeleine received her Ph.D. in Anthropology from Brandeis University and spent her early professional career working in southern Africa.
+Over the last decade, she has contributed to the design, implementation and evaluation of a wide range of network initiatives in the U.S., including network organizing to support policies that benefit rural people and places, cross sector initiatives to promote immigrant integration, regional collaborations to end homelessness, and network efforts to increase place-based civic engagement She is the author with Peter Plastrik of Net Gains: A Handbook for Network Builders Seeking Social Change (2006), and a co-author of Connecting to Change the World: Harnessing the Power of Networks for Social Impact (2014).
+A native of Quebec, Madeleine spent her early career as a social anthropologist leading research in Mozambique and teaching with the Committee on Degrees in Social Studies at Harvard University.

 Anne Whatley, MSc